AlveusLabs/SN94-BitSota/docs/rewards.md

 The Capacitor contract provides immediate bonuses for discovering breakthrough algorithms.

 ### How It Works
 **Funding:**
-The contract is funded  by running burn_script.py which:
+The contract is funded through emissions meant for miner rewards.
+These are sent to the capacitor contract.
-1. Takes ALPHA stake
-2. Burns 2/3 (permanently destroyed)
-3. Unstakes 1/3
-4. Transfers that 1/3 to Capacitor contract

-The burn cost ensures validators only fund when subnet produces value.

 **Voting:**
 When a miner submits an algorithm that beats SOTA: